Mo3he/Axis_Cam_Tailscale/CONTRIBUTING.md

 > - Tweet about it
 > - Refer this project in your project's readme
 > - Mention the project at local meetups and tell your friends/colleagues
+> - A sponsorship of any amount is always appreciated

 <!-- omit in toc -->
 ## Table of contents